About the Campaign

 Roses, by nature, were never purple.
-They were bred and made exotic by human will.
-They exist not for its own evolutionary purposes but for the pleasure and profit of others.
+Purple roses were bred and made exotic by human will.
+They exist not for their own evolutionary purposes, but for the pleasure and profit of others.
 Women and child victims of trafficking are no different from the Purple Rose.
 They are reduced to becoming mere objects of pleasure and sources of profits.
 Forced by poverty, commodified and enslaved by globalization, women and children have become Purple Roses.

 Select Hallmarks of the Purple Rose Campaign

 - International Marriage Broker Regulation Act of 2005 (IMBRA): The campaign won a monumental legislative victory with the inclusion of Mail Order Brides into IMBRA under the definition of trafficked women.
 This expanded access to resources and immigration rights to these survivors.
 This was a key victory as mostly women of color, particularly Asian and Pacific Islander women, were being trafficked across borders through the Mail Order Bride system and were historically excluded from many rights and resources in the United States.

 - #NotYourFetish: The Los Angeles Chapter launched a direct action campaign against the band “Day Above Ground” that had released a sexist, racist video depicting Asian women as sexual objects.
 Hundreds of women participated in the hashtag campaign to raise awareness around fetishization, the band’s label dropped them as an artist, and the House of Blues released them from using their venue.